 Consider the stressed biosphere late in the Permian: low oxygen levels restricted land life to low elevations.
 Ocean circulation was sluggish, raising the risk of anoxia.
 And the continents sat in a single mass (Pangea) with a reduced diversity of habitats.
 Then great eruptions begin in what is Siberia today, starting the largest of Earth's large igneous provinces (LIPs).

 These eruptions release huge amounts of carbon dioxide (CO2) and sulfur gases (SOx).
 In the short term the SOx cools the Earth while in the longer term the CO2 warms it.
 The SOx also creates acid rain while CO2 entering the seawater makes it harder for calcified species to build shells.
 Other volcanic gases destroy the ozone layer.
 And finally, magma rising through coal beds releases methane, another greenhouse gas.
+(A novel hypothesis argues that the methane was instead produced by microbes that acquired a gene enabling them to eat organic matter in the seafloor.)

 With all of this happening to a vulnerable world, most life on Earth could not survive.
 Luckily it has never been quite this bad since then.
 But global warming poses some of the same threats today.